SamStudio8/dbot-stats/README.md

                 Typically you will want to use init (which calls toString) or init.full().
     }
   }
+  "request":    An object containing some of the request parameters.
+  {
+    "server":   The server from the request.
+    "user":     The username from the request (not lowercased or resolved).
+    "channel":  The channel from the request.
+  }
 }
 ```
 It is important to note that ```primary``` will be returned in lowercase due to the way in which stats handles usernames.